EsOsO/self-stack/README.md

 # Self hosted docker stack

-The main goal of this repository is to provide a sane stack of containers to make it easy deploying selfhostable service.
+The main goal of this repository is to provide a sane stack of containers to make it easy deploying selfhostable services.

 I'd like to giveback to the community of [selfhost](https://reddit.com/r/selfhost)ers